jyggen/curl/readme.md

 $response = jyggen\Curl::post('http://example.com/', array('username' => 'foo', 'password' => 'bar'));
 ```

 For multiple URLs only one argument is needed.
-This should be an array with POST data with the URL as the key for each index.
+This should be an array of POST data with the URL as the key for each index.

 ```php
 $request_info = array(